MengYunWang/Protocol-DWI-analysis/README.md

 Le Bihan, D. (2003).
 Looking into the functional architecture of the brain with diffusion MRI.
 Nature Reviews Neuroscience, 4(6), 469-480.

 Le Bihan, D., & Breton, E. (1985).
 Imagerie de diffusion in vivo par résonance magnétique nucléaire.
 Comptes rendus de l'Académie des sciences.
 Série 2, Mécanique, Physique, Chimie, Sciences de l'univers, Sciences de la Terre, 301(15), 1109-1112.

-## 2. Local Properties
+## 2. Voxel-wise Properties

 ### (1) Indices

-**Fractional Anisotropy (FA)**: is a measure of the degree of anisotropy, or directional dependence, of a diffusion process in a biological tissue.
-Range > [0,1]: A value of 0 indicates completely isotropic diffusion, while a value of 1 indicates completely anisotropic diffusion, where the diffusion is restricted to a single direction.
+**Fractional Anisotropy (FA)**: (mm²/s)

+is a measure of the degree of anisotropy, or directional dependence, of a diffusion process in a biological tissue.
+0 indicates completely isotropic diffusion while 1 indicates completely anisotropic diffusion, of which the white matter should have ***larger*** FA than the grey matter.

-**Axial Diffusivity (AD)**: is a measure of the rate at which water molecules diffuse along the primary diffusion direction in a tissue. symbol > “λ₁”; unit > (mm²/s).
+**Axial Diffusivity (AD)**: “λ₁”; (mm²/s)

+is the eigenvalue of the primary diffusion direction derived from DTI in a tissue, which measures the rate at which water molecules diffuse along the primary diffusion direction in a tissue.

-**Radial Diffusivity (RD)**: is the eigenvalue of the diffusion tensor perpendicular to the primary diffusion direction in a tissue, which reflects the degree to which diffusion is unrestricted in the tissue perpendicular to the primary diffusion direction. symbol > “λ₂”; unit > square millimeters per second (mm²/s).
+**Radial Diffusivity (RD)**: “λ₂”; (mm²/s)

+is the eigenvalue of the perpendicular directions to the primary diffusion direction derived from DTI in a tissue, which reflects the degree to which diffusion is unrestricted in the tissue perpendicular to the primary diffusion direction.

-**Mean Diffusivity (MD)**: is the average of the three eigenvalues of the diffusion tensor, which represents the degree of diffusional restriction in three orthogonal directions in a tissue. symbol > “λ̄”; unit > square millimeters per second (mm²/s).
+**Mean Diffusivity (MD)**: “λ̄”; (mm²/s)

+is the average of the three eigenvalues derived from DTI, which represents the degree of diffusional restriction in three orthogonal directions in a tissue.

 **Orientation Dispersion (OD)**:

-**Neurite Density (intra- volume fraction)**:
+is a measure of neurite orientation dispersion.
+0 means more coherent with no dispersion while 1 means more dispersion.
+The white matter should have ***smaller*** values than the grey matter.

+**Intra-Cellular Volume Fraction (ICVF)**:

+is a measure of neurite density.
+0 means no neurite while 1 means dense neurite.
+The white matter should have ***larger*** values than the grey matter.

 ### (2) Models